Sunday Apr 24th, 2022, 0620-1820

 There were tons of melted snow lakes and grass for the elk and other animals to consume.
 We even walked over some patches of snow.
-The nearby Sunshine ski resort provided a nice backdrop to our walking.
+The nearby Sunshine ski resort provided a nice backdrop.
 As had been common to our experience thus far, there were no other human footsteps on this trail.
-Everywhere we have traveled has felt very remote.
+Everywhere we’d traveled had felt very remote.
 The summit of Mt.
 Baldy came into view, confirming that there was still too much snow to attempt the alternate trail to the top.
 We’d have to save it for another time.

 We departed the railway for a dirt road that would take us into Greer.
-We had left food resupplies at the Lazy Trout general store there, so needed to make a pit stop.
+We’d left food resupplies at the Lazy Trout general store, so needed to make a pit stop.
 Greer’s a cute little community of vacation homes and rental cabins.
 We were eager to get breakfast and probably stay for lunch too.
-We could have even opted for a room or cabin…we weren’t yet sure.
+We could’ve even opted for a room or cabin…we weren’t yet sure.

 We wondered into the only place serving breakfast, the Rendezvous cafe.
 It was rightfully a popular place on Sunday morning and everyone turned around to look at us as we entered.
 I guess they don’t see backpackers much in these parts.
 Probably most were wondering why we didn’t just leave our packs in our car.
 I had a delicious omelet and some peach cobbler.
 It all hit the spot.
 We had to walk another mile to get to where our boxes were…we tried sticking out our thumbs but there was hardly any traffic.
 After stuffing more food into my pack…which already had more than a day’s rations leftover from the previous section, we retraced steps back to ‘downtown’.
 We found a lodge and bar to hang out at for a few hours.